-Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements турс Species Consider implementing the Five-Year Action Plan strategies.
+Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements , floodplain; such as wetlands, aquifer recharge areas, farms and open space, rivers, streams and brooks. in 2019.
+Continue to implement the Seven-Year Action Plan strategies, particularly those dealing with protection of forests, farmland and floodplain forests.
 Participation in the National Flood Insurance Program Program As of 2018, there were seven (7) homeowners with flood insurance policies.
 Flooding Somewhat effective.
-The town should evaluate whether to become a part of FEMA's Community Rating System.
 Sheltering Plan Plan The Leverett Elementary School is the shelter identified for victims of hurricanes.
 The school has a back-up generator.
 All-Hazards Partially effective.
 Site Plan Review Zoning Bylaw Requires that plans show storm drainage.
 Flooding Erosion Landslides Somewhat effective for controlling surface runoff and erosion problems.
 Special Permits Zoning Bylaw Prior to issuing of a Special Permit, the Planning Board or Zoning Board will consider potential impacts on the natural environment and on neighborhood character and social structures.
 Flooding Somewhat effective for ensuring that permitted projects do not increase flooding potential.
 Consider adding more specific impacts to address including topographic change, removal of cover vegetation, risk of erosion or siltation and increased storm water runoff.

-State Building Code Regulations The Town of Leverett has adopted the Massachusetts State Building Code.
+Table 4 -1: Existing Mitigation Ca pabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements State Building Code Regulations The Town of Leverett has adopted the Massachusetts State Building Code.
 All-Hazards Effective.

-Table 4-1: Existing Mitigation Capabilities Strategy Capability Type Description Hazard Effectiveness/ Improvements Stream and Lake District Zoning Bylaw An overlay district that ensures that lands near the flowing streams and standing open water bodies shall not be used in such a manner as to endanger the health or safety of Leverett residents.
-Flooding 2014 plan did not document effectiveness of this capability.
+Stream and Lake District Zoning Bylaw An overlay district that ensures that lands near the flowing streams and standing open water bodies shall not be used in such a manner as to endanger the health or safety of Leverett residents.
+Flooding Effective.
 Utilities (electric and telephone) Subdivision Regulations The town requires all utilities for new subdivisions to be underground.
 Severe Winter Storms, Wind Storms Work with utility companies to underground existing utility lines in locations where repetitive outages occur.
 Encourage planting of small tree species around new utilities along with improved maintenance and removal of mature trees along existing utility lines.
 Plan an adequate budget for tree maintenance to reduce the potential for loss of service.
 Wetland and storm drainage planning Subdivision Rules and Regulations Requires a Definitive Plan for new subdivisions, including location of all wetlands and proposed storm drainage of land.
 Flooding Somewhat effective for mitigating or preventing localized flooding of roads and other infrastructure.
-Consider adding Flood Prevention and Mitigation to purpose section of the Subdivision Rules and Regulations.
+Consider adding Flood Prevention and